meldadede/nevernote/mastering_vim/04-learn_to_move.md

 * text objects

-`Ctrl + G` shows where i am currently in file with ruler at bottom Asking everytime to show where in file is boring so there is confg. for it.
+`Ctrl + G` shows where i am currently in file with ruler at bottom Asking every time to show where I am in the file is boring so there is confgiuration option for it in your `vimrc`

     set ruler "always show the ruler